-Territory Acknowledgment – The Canadian Friends Service Committee has created this 2-page guide to support conversations about the places where we all live, work, play and worship, and to answer questions about how to (and how not to) acknowledge the Indigenous peoples who have a tie to those lands.
+The Canadian Friends Service Committee has created this 2-page guide to support conversations about the places where we all live, work, play and worship, and to answer questions about how to (and how not to) acknowledge the Indigenous peoples who have roots in those lands.

 Example: Berkeley Friends Meeting (Vine Street Meeting) has been developing a close relationship with the Ohlone in the East Bay area.
 The meeting placed a permanent plaque near the entrance of the meetinghouse, acknowledging the first people who made their homes in that place.
 How did they get started?